iaschnei/iaschnei/README.md

 There, we're asked to develop a large variety of programs, you'll find the most interesting ones in repositories starting with "42"!

 On the personal side, I'm mostly interested in low level languages like C, C++, Zig and Rust (even though I barely scratched the last two).
-I'm working on a CHIP-8 emulator right now and the next step is a GB/GBC one !
+I'm working on a GB/GBC/GBA emulator right now !

 ![Top Langs](https://github-readme-stats.vercel.app/api/top-langs/?username=iaschnei&layout=compact&theme=dracula&hide=perl,roff)